OpenLineage/docs/README.md

 # OpenLineage Docs

-NOTE: These docs are a work in progress.
-For current documentation, consult the various `README.md` files that can be found in the [OpenLineage Repository](https://github.com/OpenLineage/openlineage).

 This is a Docusaurus site, and all content can be found in `docs/`.
 Contributions are welcome in the form of issues or pull requests.
 Pages that require attention have been marked with Docusaurus Admonitions.

 ### New posts